 How often do strikes happen?

-This is the billion euro question!
-Seriously, there is not answer to this.
-In general, public transportation employees strike when the government suggests significant changes and reforms to their collective labour agreements.
+As you would expect, there is no answer to this.
+In general, public transportation employees go on strike when the government suggests significant changes and reforms to their collective labour agreements.
+Sometimes, the strike is only announced on the previous day, or even a few hours before.

-At the same time, it’s not like strikes happen every day.
-This is a nerdy table for strikes in Greece, showing strike days so far for 2019.
+However, contrary to what you may think, it’s not like strikes happen every day.
+This is a nerdy table for strikes in Greece, showing number of strike days for 2019.
+A figure of 0.5 indicates that the means of transportation was only on strike for a few hours.

-You will notice that there were only three ferry strikes throughout the year, so they are not really all that frequent.
+You will notice that there were only four ferry strikes throughout the year, so they are not really all that frequent.

-There is one piece of advice we can give you for certain.
+Here is one piece of advice I can give you for certain.
 There is ALWAYS a massive strike on the 1st of May, which affects pretty much everything.
-The means of transportation less likely to be affected are airplanes and taxis, but we strongly advise against planning to travel within Greece on May 1st.
+The means of transportation less likely to be affected are airplanes and taxis.
+Still, my advice is to not plan any travelling around Greece on May 1st.

 Is there anything else I need to know about strikes in Greece?

 If you are in a big city like Athens or Thessaloniki on a strike day, chances are there will be some marches or demonstrations.
-These will generally be peaceful, but you never know what might happen or if any of them will get violent.
+These will generally be peaceful, but you never know what might happen or if any of them will turn into protests.

-How do I find out about strikes in Greece?
+How can I find out about strikes in Greece?

-If you can read Greek, you can visit the dedicated strike website for updated information.
-If you can’t read Greek however, follow our Facebook page and join our Facebook group, where we post updated information about strikes in Greece.
+If you can read Greek, you can visit the dedicated apergia website for updated information.
+If you can’t read Greek however, follow my FB page and join my B group.
+I always post updated information about strikes in Greece.

 Strikes in Greece

 Have you been affected by one of the strikes in Greece?
 What did you do?
-Let us know in the comments!
+Let me know in the comments!

 You might also be interested in: